A Restaurant In Buffalo Bills Country Is Offering The ‘Robert Kraft Sandwich’ — Jerked And Pulled Pork

 “Spending a long time in Boston and not being from there, I have a long animosity towards the Patriots,” said lawyer Rachel Mazzarella, who added that it was “amusing he was caught this this way, but it’s also highlighting the issue of sexual exploitation.”

-The story showed a picture of a fan wearing a New York Jets jersey and a beaming smile as someone took a picture of him in front of the spa.
+The story showed a picture of a fan wearing a New York Jets jersey and a beaming smile, as someone took a picture of him in front of the spa.

 This week ONLY stop into the Syracuse Dinosaur to get a Robert Kraft aka the Jerked and Pulled Sandwich. https://t.co/V6FvD4RhaU. #DinosaurBBQ #DinoBBQSYR #IgotSauced pic.twitter.com/tWiP52PwzR